-- Pt: The doctor was worried about gangrene, that's why he told me he admitted me. - Dr: So obviously you don't have gangrene ... - Pt: No. - Dr: So that's good. - Pt: But he says I'm lucky I got there in time.
+- Pt: The doctor was worried about gangrene.
+That's why he told me he admitted me. - Dr: So obviously you don't have gangrene . . . - Pt: No. - Dr: So that's good. - Pt: But he says I'm lucky I got there in time.

 The physician does not appear very interested in this story, and indeed seems to mock the patient's opening salvo.
-Rather than listen to the hospitalization story, she continues to prepare the patient for the packing, thus pursuing the one agenda over which she has some control.
-In her single-minded focus, Dr. B also ignores the fact that the patient's family is still in the room, although given the nature and location of the abscess privacy issues may be of concern to the patient and family members.
+The patient's disclosure about gangrene might have been a good opportunity for Dr. B to express empathic concern: "Gangrene?
+That must have been pretty scary.
+What happened in the hospital?"
+Instead, rather than listen to the hospitalization story, she continues to prepare the patient for the packing, thus pursuing the one agenda over which she has some control.
+In her single-minded focus, Dr. B also ignores the fact that the patient's family is still in the room, although, given the nature and location of the abscess, privacy issues may be of concern to the patient and family members.